Quality control of finished products. Product quality control, which cannot be neglected

 The requirement for the supplier to accompany the shipment of goods with protocols of control procedures;

-Requirements for independent third-party certification of supplier products.
+Requirements for independent third party certification of supplier products.

-If we are guided by the international standard ISO 9001: 2008, then in section 7 "Production of products" in subsection 7.4 "Purchases" clause 7.4.1 reads: "The organization must ensure that the purchased products meet the established requirements for purchases.
-The scope and nature of management in relation to the supplier and purchased products should be determined by the degree of influence of these products on the subsequent production of products or on finished products. "
+If we are guided by the international standard ISO 9001:2008, then in section 7 “Manufacture of products” in subsection 7.4 “Purchases”, paragraph 7.4.1 states: “The organization must ensure that purchased products comply with established procurement requirements.
+The scope and nature of control over the supplier and purchased products should be determined by the degree of influence of these products on subsequent production of the product or on the finished product.”

-requirements for the qualifications of personnel;
+requirements for the quality management system.

-Finally, clause 7.4.3 “Verification (verification) of purchased products reads as follows:“ The organization shall determine and implement control measures or other activities necessary to ensure that the purchased product meets the requirements specified in the purchase information.
-In cases where the Organization or its customer intends to check (verify) purchased products at the supplier's premises, the Organization shall establish in the purchase information the intended measures for such verification and the method of product release. "
+And finally, paragraph 7.4.3 “Checking (verification) of purchased products is as follows: “The organization must determine and implement control measures or other activities necessary to ensure compliance of purchased products with the requirements specified in the procurement information.
+In cases where the Organization or its consumer intends to check (verify) purchased products at the supplier’s enterprise, the Organization must establish in the procurement information the intended measures for such verification and the method of product release.”

 Incoming quality control of metal products